Tung Chee-hwa: Awards

 Tung was awarded a Grand Bauhinia Medal in 2006.
 He was also awarded an Honorary Doctorate degree in Social Sciences (D.S.Sc) by the Hong Kong University of Science and Technology on 10 November 2006.

-On 17 September 2019, Tung has awarded by General Secretary of the Chinese Communist Party Xi Jinping the Outstanding Contributor of One Country, Two Systems (“一国两制”杰出贡献者) national honorary title according to order announced on the Standing Committee of the 13th National People's Congress.
+On 17 September 2019, Tung was awarded by General Secretary of the Chinese Communist Party Xi Jinping the Outstanding Contributor of One Country, Two Systems ("一国两制"杰出贡献者) national honorary title according to an order announced by the Standing Committee of the 13th National People's Congress.